Majorization requires infinitely many second laws: Abstract

 \section{Abstract}

-Majorization is a fundamental model of uncertainty that possesses several applications in areas like thermodynamics or entanglement theory, and constitutes one of the pillars of the modern resource-theoretic approach to physics.
-Here, we improve on its relation to measurement apparatus.
-In particular, after discussing what the proper notion of \emph{second law} in this scenario is, we show that, for a sufficiently large state space, any family of entropy-like functions constituting a second law is necessarily countably infinite.
+Majorization is a fundamental model of uncertainty with several applications in areas ranging from thermodynamics to entanglement theory, and constitutes one of the pillars of the resource-theoretic approach to physics.
+Here, we improve on its relation to measurement apparatuses.
+In particular, after discussing what the proper notion of second law in this scenario is, we show that, for a sufficiently large state space, any family of entropy-like functions constituting a second law must be countably infinite.
 Moreover, we provide an analogous result for a variation of majorization known as thermo-majorization which, in fact, does not require any constraint on the state space provided the equilibrium distribution is not uniform.
-Lastly, we conclude by discussing the applicability of our results to molecular diffusion.
+Lastly, we discuss the applicability of our results to molecular diffusion and catalytic majorization.
+In this regard, we consider a variation of majorization used in plasma physics as a model of molecular diffusion and show that no finite family of entropy-like functions constituting a second law of molecular diffusion exists.
+Moreover, we show how our results are useful when dealing with a conjecture regarding catalytic majorization (i.e. trumping).
+In particular, we show that the sort of characterizations of trumping that have been considered before require an infinite family of real-valued functions.